 Skye Kelly-Barrett, the founder of Roar Illustration Agency in London, agrees and sees it as an overly blunt tool.
 “An hourly or daily rate does not always take into consideration the project at hand, the company, the details, etc.,” she reasons.
 “Most people agree on a set amount of hours and then end up working more to get the work done, or even penalised for being quick.”

 The downsides of per-project billing

-It's for exactly these reasons that Gloucestershire-based copywriter Hollie Sherrington tends to charge on a per project basis, rather than a daily or hourly rate.
+It's for precisely these reasons that Gloucestershire-based copywriter Hollie Sherrington tends to charge on a per-project basis, rather than a daily or hourly rate.

 So why doesn’t everyone do this?
 Because, in truth, per-project pricing is not always a walk in the park either.

 One of the biggest benefits of charging a fixed cost for a project is the possibility that you’ll complete it quicker than you imagined.
 But the opposite also applies: if you take longer than expected, you’ll find yourself out of pocket.

 This can happen for many reasons but is most often rooted in a breakdown in the client relationship.
 Sometimes what you deliver isn’t what they wanted, so they ask you to make revisions.
 And then more revisions.
 And then more.
 “Could you make the logo a little bigger?”
 We’ve all been there.

 There’s also the problem of ‘scope creep’, where the client keeps adding extra tasks to your list.
 This is most often the case in already complex projects, such as web design, but even happens in more straightforward disciplines like illustration.
 “Didn’t we mention we needed a scaled-down version of the drawing for the mobile app?” they say innocently.
 “Sorry about that – it shouldn’t take too long, should it?”